A debit card you can count on

 Chime does not require a credit check to open an account and receive a Chime Debit Card.

-You just received your Chime card in the mail.
+You just received your Chime Debit Card in the mail.
 Welcome!
 To activate your Visa debit card:

 - Log in to your account.